Diallo75012/kubeadm_updating_cluster/notes.md

     type: DirectoryOrCreate
 ```

-.5 now change the backup name back to its original for the `etcd.yaml` so that when restarteing kubelet it would pick it up with new config and restart
+.5 now change the backup name back to its original for the `etcd.yaml` and all other `.yaml` files in `/etc/kubernetes/manifests/` that when restarteing kubelet it would pick it up with new config and restart
 ```bash
 sudo mv /etc/kubernetes/manifests/etcd.yaml.back /etc/kubernetes/manifests/etcd.yaml
 ```